chinthliss/MuckWebInterface-Prototype/readme.md

 * Logs are located in `/storage/logs/`
 * Terms-of-service located in `/public/terms-of-service.txt`

+## Roles
+Main recognized roles are:
+* Staff - can be inherited from a character with W1 and above
+* Admin - can be inherited from a character with W3 and above
+* Siteadmin - grants EVERY role

 ## Active character
 * Works on top of account validation, which authenticates the account beforehand.
 * A request is made to the muck to validate a character exists and belongs to the present account.
 It also checks the character hasn't been locked in some way.